 🚵 Pass others with courtesy.
 Give others plenty of space.
 You may be comfortable on your bike, but other riders may not be.
 You don’t want to make someone scared and cause an accident.
 Verbally announce before you pass someone to give them a heads-up.
 Also, know that you pass on the right when cycling Death Road.

 🛣️ Stay on the left or center.
 While biking Death Road Bolivia, you ride on the left side, as nerve-wracking as it can be.
 There is occasional oncoming traffic that will be on your right.
-So if hugging the seemingly safe interior, you could end up flying right into an oncoming car.
-But you don’t need to flirt with danger on the left, cliffside either.
+So if hugging the seemingly safer interior, you could end up in a collision with an oncoming vehicle.
+But you also need not flirt with danger on the left, cliffside.
 Instead, stay towards the center, yet slightly to the left of center.

 🚗 Give the right of way to oncoming traffic.
 Vehicles that are driving up Death Road always have the right of way to downhill bikers and cars.
 Be sure to yield to anyone traveling up.